 Yes!
 I cleared everything from only Cache and Cookies.
 Tested by streaming 30 seconds from two Netflix videos.
 Everything works fine now.
 Thanks very much!Read this answer in context 👍 3

 - with another computer?

-- in Troubleshoot Firefox issues using Safe Mode?
+- in Diagnose Firefox issues using Troubleshoot Mode?

 - in a new profile?